wazuh/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

 Connection configuration for retries
 ------------------------------------

-Some calls to AWS services may fail when made under highly congested environments.
+Some calls to AWS services may fail when made in highly congested environments.
 The :ref:`boto-3` client raises `ClientError` exceptions describing the errors.
-These kind  of exceptions often need repeating the call only, without further handling.
-To help retrying these calls, Boto3 provides `Retries <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/retries.html>`__.
+This kind of exception often needs repeating the call, without further handling.
+To help retry these calls, Boto3 provides `Retries <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/retries.html>`__.
 This feature allows retrying client calls to AWS services when errors like ``ThrottlingException`` are experienced.

 Users can customize two retry configurations.